robb-j/chowchow-auth/README.md

 It will automatically look for it on the request based on:

 1. A signed cookie named `access_token`, or whatever you passed to `cookieName`
-2. An `Authorization: bearer ...` header and extract the token from that
+2. An `Authorization: bearer ...` header
 3. A `?token=...` query parameter

 If it finds one of those, it will verify it was a jwt signed by our secret and that it is an object with `{ typ: auth }`.
 That payload is then inserted into chowchow's Context.

-> See JwtUtils#jwtParserConfig for more info
+> See [JwtUtils#jwtParserConfig](/src/JwtUtils.ts#L14) for more info

 ### Configuration

-There are a few variables to customise how the module works.
+You need to set 2 [environment variables](https://nodejs.org/api/process.html#process_process_env):

+- `JWT_SECRET` – A secret value used to sign json web tokens
+- `COOKIE_SECERT` – A secret value used to sign cookies

+Use something like [dotenv](https://npmjs.org/package/dotenv) to load environment variables in from a `.env` file and `.gitignore` that `.env` file from your repository.
+If a required variable isn't set, the chowchow will fail to start.

-These are the required ones:
+There are then values to be passed to `new AuthModule({ ... }, [])`, these are the required ones:

 - `loginRedir` – Where the client will go after authenticating, e.g. `/home`
 - `publicUrl` – The public facing url of this app, e.g. `https://myapp.io`

-And there are optional configurations:
+And these are optional values:

 - `endpointPrefix` – Where to put the authentication endpoints under (default: `/auth`)
 - `cookieName` – What to call the cookie that is set, (default: `access_token`)